algorandfoundation/puya-ts/docs/beta-to-1-migration.md

 ### New `FixedArray` type

-A `FixedArray` type was added which has a fixed sized, is mutable and supports both arc4 and native types.
+A `FixedArray` type was added which has a fixed size, is mutable, and supports both arc4 and native types.
 You typically don't need to use an `arc4.StaticArray` anymore.

 ```typescript
 const x = new FixedArray<uint64, 4>(1, 2, 3, 4)